 Population growth, climate change, urbanization, and development are bringing unprecedented challenges to meeting the world’s diverse needs for water and food.
-The Abdul Latif Jameel World Water and Food Security Lab (J-WAFS), was established in the fall of 2014 as an Institute-wide effort to bring MIT’s unique strengths to bear on these problems.
+The Abdul Latif Jameel Water and Food Systems Lab (J-WAFS), was established in the fall of 2014 as an Institute-wide effort to bring MIT’s unique strengths to bear on these problems.
 J-WAFS works towards environmentally benign, scalable solutions for water and food systems across a range of regional, social, and economic contexts by incubating technologies and fostering innovative regional collaborations.

 - By spearheading the efforts of MIT’s faculty, labs, and centers to work towards solutions for water and food security that are energy-efficient and environmentally benign, J-WAFS promotes the development and commercialization of the next generation of technologies that can be broadly applied to food safety, urban water supply, agriculture and irrigation, and watershed protection.